-A common type of plan failure submitted to IRS’s Voluntary Compliance Program (VCP) involves a plan’s definition of compensation.
+A common type of plan failure submitted to IRS’s Voluntary Correction Program (VCP) involves a plan’s definition of compensation.
 These failures may occur when the plan’s definition of compensation includes or excludes bonuses, overtime or commissions and the plan sponsor fails to follow the plan’s definition.

 How it happens

 - a plan amendment changes the definition of compensation from the plan’s initial terms.